Survey Results - Trainee feedback on Kennedys Law LLP

-Other offices: Belfast, Birmingham, Cambridge, Chelmsford, Edinburgh, Glasgow, London, Manchester, Sheffield, Taunton, Auckland, Bangkok, Bogota, Brussels, Buenos Aires, Copenhagen, Dubai, Dublin, Hamilton, Hong Kong, Lima, Lisbon, Madrid, Melbourne, Mexico City, Miami, Moscow, Paris, Santiago, Sao Paulo, Singapore, Sydney, Basking Ridge, New York, Austin, Philadelphia and Chicago.
+Other offices: Auckland, Austin, Bangkok, Basking Ridge, Belfast, Bermuda, Birmingham, Bogotá, Bristol, Brussels, Buenos Aires, Cambridge, Chelmsford, Chicago, Copenhagen, Dubai, Dublin, Edinburgh, Glasgow, Hamilton, Hong Kong, Leeds, Lima, Lisbon, Madrid, Manchester, Melbourne, Mexico City, Miami, Moscow, New York, Paris, Philadelphia, San Francisco, Santiago, São Paulo, Sheffield, Singapore, Sydney, Taunton.

-Who we are: Kennedys is a global law firm with unrivalled expertise in the insurance/reinsurance and liability industries.
-With over 2,000 people worldwide across 37 offices, we have some of the most respected legal minds in their fields.
+Who we are: Kennedys is a global law firm with expertise in litigation and dispute resolution, particularly in the insurance and liability industries.
+With over 2,200 people worldwide across 43 offices in the UK and Europe, the Middle East, Asia Pacific and Latin America, we have some of the most respected legal minds in their fields.

-What we do: Kennedys’ lawyers provide a range of specialist legal services for many industries including: insurance and reinsurance, healthcare, construction, transport, maritime and international trade, rail and aviation.
-There is also a particular focus on dispute resolution and litigation.
+What we do: Kennedys’ lawyers provide a range of specialist legal services for many industries, including: insurance and reinsurance, healthcare, construction, transport, maritime and international trade, rail, and aviation.

-What we’re looking for: As Kennedys has a vibrant and supportive working environment, we’re looking for sociable and enthusiastic team players with commercial awareness.
+What we’re looking for in a trainee: As Kennedys has a vibrant and supportive working environment, we’re looking for sociable and enthusiastic team players with commercial awareness.
 Minimum required degree grade: 2(1).
 Minimum UCAS points or A Levels: 120 UCAS points or equivalent.

 What you’ll do: During your training contract, you’ll complete four six-month seats across our core practice areas of insurance and reinsurance, liability, healthcare and commercial.
 We also offer exciting client and international secondment opportunities.
 In addition, you’ll be given the opportunity to attend in-house and external seminars, while having access to a large array of online training through our internal systems.